sharkmeme/codeaifronted/replit.md

 ## Overview

-bunnycode.ai is a single-page marketing website for an AI automation agency.
+bunnycode.ai is a marketing website and lead capture platform for an AI automation agency.
 The application features a minimal, futuristic design with cyberpunk aesthetics inspired by o.xyz, showcasing services for AI-native automation solutions targeting sales workflows, internal operations, and content systems.
-The site is built as a modern React application with a focus on visual effects like glitch animations, chromatic aberration, and matrix-style design elements.
+The site includes a functional contact form with database-backed lead storage.
+The application is built as a modern React SPA with a focus on visual effects like glitch animations, chromatic aberration, and matrix-style design elements.

 ## User Preferences